mathgladiator/adama-lang/docs/docs/language-tour.md

 public Card b;
 ```

-A record is a structure which collects named typed fields under a single type name.
-In the above example, the type **Card** is the combination of **suit** and **rank** integer fields.
-These types can then be used to create instances within the document of that type.
-The above document would then be backed by the following JSON:
+A record is a structure that defines one or more named typed fields under a single type name.
+In the above example, the structure **Card** is the combination of **suit** and **rank** integer fields.
+These structures can then be used to create instances within the document of that type.
+The above code  backend would have the following JSON:

 ```json
 {